 The original Hyperspace Mountain ran from November 16th, 2015 to September 6th, 2016.
 The overlay returned from November 1st, 2016 through June 1st, 2017.

-The Disney Parks have also offered special merchandise and other specials around May the Forth and Star Wars Month since 2015.
+The Disney Parks have also offered special merchandise and other specials around May the Fourth and Star Wars Month since 2015.

 Space Mountain at Disneyland Paris reopened as Hyperspace Mountain on May 7, 2017, marking the park’s 25th anniversary.

-While the exact details of Star Wars Month are unclear, most sources include the following important dates:
+The exact days to celebrate are unclear since Star Wars Month is largely a fan creation.
+However, most sources include the following important dates:

 How Do You Celebrate Star Wars Month?

 You can celebrate Star Wars Month in any number of ways.
 One of the most common is with a Star Wars marathon.
-You can watch the nine films in the Star Wars Saga, the two spin-off films, or binge-watch any of the Star Wars TV shows.
+You can watch the nine films in the Star Wars Saga, the two spin-off films, or binge-watch your favorite Star Wars TV shows.

 Another option is to read Star Wars books or comics or reread some of your favorite stories.
 Other options include playing Star Wars trivia, board games, videos, or doing Star Wars crafts.
 It’s also a time to share your favorite quotes, art, or stories on social media.

-Here are some ways to celebrate Star Wars Month at home or with friends and family:
+But since it is largely an unofficial event full of other Star Wars holidays, you can choose to celebrate however you want.
+Here are some ways to celebrate at home or with friends and family:

 In 2018, Mark Hamill created the May the Calendar, where he created puns and funny phrases for each day of Star Wars Month.
 He followed up with additional May the Calendars in 2019 and 2020.
 However, he has not repeated the calendar since.